Musketeer4/HDBn-encoding-and-decoding/README.md

-# HDBn encode & decode on Labview2018
+# HDBn encoding & decoding on Labview2018
 - providing Labview Solution for HDBn encoding and decoding
 - warning: should open matlab command window before using.